How to Deal with Online Trolls

 Affiliate: I use Mailchimp as my default email list manager.

-Several technologies will allow you to shape and manage your community engagement.
+Social technologies could allow you to shape and manage your online community’s behaviours.

 You can nurture a positive online brand culture by utilising individual comment replies, reactions, pins, highlights, badges, top lists, scores, sorting mechanisms, rewards, etc.